yoaquim/.vim/README.md

 [[ -s $BASE16_SHELL ]] && source $BASE16_SHELL ]]
 ```

-So if you want the dark base16-ocean theme, you'd do `.../base16-shell/base16-ocean-dark.sh...`.
+So if you want the dark base16-ocean theme for example, you'd do `.../base16-shell/base16-ocean-dark.sh...`.

 Again, **this will change your console/iTerm colorscheme also**.